rxOred/rxored.github.io/index.md

 ### Hold up, whoami?

 Well Im just a 17y/o student from Sri Lanka(sadly).
 I taught myself many things related to computer science.
 And I like to do things that require deep understanding of how computers work :).
-Specifically, kernel/system programmong, reverse engineering and malware analysis.
+Specifically, kernel/system programming, reverse engineering and malware analysis.

 ### Stuff i know